aashreys/zero-frame/README.md

 # zero-frame
-A Figma plugin to easily create zero height or width frames, or wrap layers in your canvas in zero height or width frames.
+A plugin to easily work with Zero Frames in Figma.
+Published on [Figma Community](https://www.figma.com/community/plugin/1069750945133910671/Zero-Frame).

-To-Do
+## To-Do
 * Consolidate growing functionality into more intelligent behavior -
   * Add Zero Frame - Adds a zero frame to if a frame is selected, else creates a new zero frame on the canvas
   * Convert to Zero Frame - Converts the selected frame to a zero frame, retaining all other properties